Q&A: Will Germany’s upcoming electricity grid reform slow down the energy transition?

 What is Germany’s grid connection package?

-Germany’s economy ministry plans to change legislation that currently grants renewable power installations privileged access to the electricity grid.
-In a leaked internal proposal, seen by Clean Energy Wire (CLEW), the ministry details its plans to better align renewable power projects with the grid’s capacity to transport the electricity they produce.
-The draft proposed scaling back grid connection priority for new projects, limiting curtailment compensation payments in areas experiencing grid bottlenecks, and partially allowing grid operators to charge renewable investors for grid upgrades.
+Germany’s cabinet has agreed to change legislation that currently grants renewable power installations privileged access to the electricity grid, in a bid to better align renewable power projects with the grid’s capacity to transport the electricity they produce.
+The grid connection package from the economy ministry proposed scaling back grid connection priority for new projects, limiting curtailment compensation payments in areas experiencing grid bottlenecks, and partially allowing grid operators to charge renewable investors for grid upgrades.

 Priority grid access for renewables is a pillar of the country’s central energy transition legislation, the Renewable Energy Act (EEG).
 It stipulates that grid operators must not only prioritise connection requests from renewable energy projects, but also guarantees remuneration for the electricity they feed into the grid.
 This provides investors with planning security and simplifies financing.